Eric D'Arcy: Later life and death

 D'Arcy was Archbishop Emeritus of Hobart from his retirement in 1999 until his death in Melbourne on 12 December 2005, aged 81.

 Publications and other activities

 D'Arcy was the author of Conscience and its Right to Freedom (Sheed and Ward, 1961) and Human Acts: an essay in their moral evaluation (Clarendon Press, 1963).
 He also participated as translator and commentator on the 60-volume English version of Thomas Aquinas' Summa.
+He welcomed the Second Vatican Council's support for the rights of conscience and religious freedom.

 D'Arcy was invited to give the inaugural Newman Lecture at Mannix College, Monash University, Melbourne, in 1981.